OperationSpark/first-website/README.md

 Ok great!
 We've created our `index.html` file and opened it in the text editor to start devleoping our website!

+### HTML in 3 Minutes

+Very simply put, HTML is a set of text-tags that tell a web browser how to structure and identify the content of a web page.
+Developers _markup_ the content of a webpage, essentially text, using HTML tags to _section off_ the parts of the page.
+Take a look at any webpage, and you'll see things like a header with some type of naviation, maybe a sidebar with more navigation options, and then headings, paragraph text, images and buttons.
+All of these _page elements_ are marked as such using HTML tags.

-### An Important Note on HTML Tags
+### Before we Start Marking Up Our Webpage: An Important Note on HTML Tags

-Remember that most HTML tags have both an opening and closing tag.
-So, when you create a `<div>` tag, you must also create its closing tag, like so:
+Try to remember that most HTML tags have both an opening and closing tag.
+So, when you create a `<div>` tag, which stands for _document division_ (a way of sectioning off page content), you must also create its closing tag, like so:

 ```HTML
 <div>